magomimmo/modern-cljs/doc/tutorial-07.md

 lein cljsbuild once
 ```

+> NOTE 3: Instead of sequencially running the above tasks, you can chain
+> them at the terminal as follows:
+>
+> ```bash
+> lein do clean, cljsbuild clean, lein cljsbuild once
+> ```
+>
+> Leiningen offers more options to automate composite tasks.
+We'll see
+> them in subsequent tutorials.

 One very nice consequence of the `connect.cljs` exclusion from the
 `:prod` build is that now the size of the generated `modern.js` is even
 smaller than before.